|Area:||International Business Exchange|

 Hitotsubashi University has two residence halls for exchange students; Residence Hall Kunitachi on Kunitachi campus and Residence Hall Ikkyo-Ryo on Kodaira campus.
 Exchange students are given priority to reside in a single room of either one of the residence halls with a common area to be shared with residents on the same floor.
 However, not all exchange students are guaranteed a room due to limited availability.

-Hitotsubashi University provides exchange students with a one-day, on-site orientation approximately one week before classes begin for the semester.
+Hitotsubashi University provides exchange students with an on-site orientation approximately one week before classes begin for the semester.
 Students will receive a handbook that outlines important details and resources for living and studying in Japan.